barryclark/jekyll-now/_posts/2016-12-12-updates-in-wicked-0-11.md

 The portal API container now also calculates a "config hash" MD5 value of the content of the configuration directory at `/var/portal-api/static` as soon as the container starts.
 This is not depending on the git clone method, but is also done if the configuration is prepopulated using a derived docker image or if it still uses the data only container approach to mount the static configuration directory into the container.

-This configuration has is used by the other containers to detect whether a configuration change has taken place.
+This configuration hash is used by the other containers to detect whether a configuration change has taken place.
 Except for the portal API container, all other wicked containers are stateless and draw their configuration from the API configuration (if necessary).
 This means they need to re-pull the settings as soon as the configuration has changed.
-When using the `docker-compose` method of deploying, this wasn't a big issue if you just did a `docker-compose up -d --force-recreate` after creating the new configuration container, but with runtimes such as Kubernets, this would introduce quite some overhead each time the configuration changed: All dependant containers would need to be restarted manually.
+When using the `docker-compose` method of deploying, this wasn't a big issue if you just did a `docker-compose up -d --force-recreate` after creating the new configuration container, but with runtimes such as Kubernets, this would introduce quite some overhead each time the configuration changed: All dependant containers would need to be restarted one by one.

 This is how the core wicked containers behave now:

 {:.center}
 ![API configuration update](/images/wicked-0-11-0/config-update.png){:style="margin:auto"}

-The diagram above depicts how the portal API interacts with e.g. the portal container (Kong adapter, mailer and chatbot behave exactly the same):
+The diagram above depicts how the portal API interacts with e.g. the portal container (Kong adapter, mailer and chatbot also behave exactly the same):

 * At initial startup, the portal container retrieves the current config hash via the `/confighash` end point of the portal API; this hash is kept for comparison in the container
 * The configuration is updated, which triggers a CI/CD pipeline